seedcm/English/Changing_Faces_03.md

 You're actually a girl?
 What a liar!
-Iput so much effort into our relationship.
+I put so much effort into our relationship.
 If this were to **get out to the public,** what would people think of me?